nuuuwan/news_lk3_data/README.md

 *2025-08-25 16:01:00* · [`adaderanalk`](https://www.adaderana.lk/news/111831/sc-concludes-hearing-of-petitions-against-bill-to-revoke-privileges-of-former-presidents) · `en`

-The Supreme Court has concluded the hearing of petitions filed against the bill presented by the government to remove the privileges of former Presidents, and announced that its confidential determination on the constitutionality of the bill will be forwarded to the Speaker of House.
+The Supreme Court today (25) announced that it will submit its confidential determination on the constitutionality of the bill presented by the government to remove privileges of retired presidents to the Speaker of House.

-After an extensive review, the order was issued by a three-judge bench of the Supreme Court comprising Chief Justice Preethi Padman Surasena, Justice Achala Wengappuli, and Justice Sampath Abeykoon.
+After an extensive hearing, a three-judge bench comprising Chief Justice Preethi Padman Surasena and Justices Achala Wengappuli, and Sampath Abeykoon issued the order concluding the hearing of petitions filed against the Presidents’ Entitlements (Repeal) Bill.

-◼️
+At the commencement of today’s hearing, President’s Counsel Ali Sabry, appearing on behalf of former Chief of Staff of the Navy S.M.
+Wijewickrama, who had filed a petition, argued before court that, under Section 3 of the Presidential Entitlements Act No. 4 of 1986, retired presidents or their widows are entitled to housing, pensions, staff facilities, and transportation.

+...

 [Data](articles/205dfa60.json)